Honouring Nature's Rhythms: the Wheel of the Year

-Observing the Wheel of the Year and living in alignment with cycles and seasons
+Observing the celtic wheel of the Year and living in alignment with nature’s seasons

 Observing the Wheel of the Year can also serve as a guide to our own natural cycles.
 Each celebration day marks a transition and these transitions help us to understand our own transitions through life.
 Having these anchors in our ever-changing world, offers us the space to pause, reflect, to live with intention and express gratitude.